Sweden Rolls Back Hormone Therapy for Children-An Example for Ireland? | The Burkean

 In Ireland the drug of choice for hormone therapy is a gonadotropin-releasing hormone agonist, a medication taken primarily by means of a regular injection.
 While the HSE has kept relatively silent regarding the British and Swedish decisions the Irish Times reported on comfort letters being provided to Crumlin Children’s Hospital to protect itself against legal claims.

-The subject of childhood-related gender dysphoria in Ireland has been highlighted by a recent mishap involving a formerly underage patient with a criminal background.
-While The Burkean has reported on the rather ambiguous funding of our indigenous trans lobby at home, it appears a corner may gradually be turned on what the trans lobby has gotten away with.
+The Burkean has previously reported on the rather ambiguous funding of our indigenous trans lobby at home, it appears a corner may gradually be turned on what the trans lobby has gotten away with.

 Across Europe the bubble is bursting on the latitude granted to the international trans lobby during the 2010s.
 While the trans mafia shields itself from criticism through the rigid implementation of speech codes the sheer scale of the tragedies and undeniable medical evidence piles higher and higher each day.
 As evidenced by the recent moves in Sweden and Britain that the trans mania has potentially hit a high watermark.
 We can only pray this stroke of sanity appears here.